Impact

 Mission Statement

 KIDS for the BAY collaborates with teachers to inspire environmental consciousness in children and cultivate a love of learning.
-We are committed to equal access to environmental education and to restoring a healthy environment for all communities.
+We are committed to increasing access to environmental education and to restoring a healthy environment for all communities.

 KIDS for the BAY’s Environmental Education Programs: